Raw vs graded Pokémon cards

 Graded cards (PSA, etc.)

-Always match comps to the same grade.
-A PSA 9 comp does not set a PSA 10 budget.
+Always compare the same grade.
+A PSA 9 sale won't tell you what a PSA 10 should cost.

 How CardSearch shows both